 Rights, Privileges, and Responsibilities of Graduate Faculty

-Doctoral Graduate Faculty Doctoral Graduate Faculty may supervise doctoral research and chair doctoral committees in addition to the duties and privileges of Master’s/Specialist Graduate Faculty status.
+Doctoral Graduate Faculty Doctoral Graduate Faculty may supervise doctoral research and chair doctoral committees in addition to the duties and privileges of Master/Specialist Graduate Faculty status.

-Master’s/Specialist Graduate Faculty Master’s/Specialist Graduate Faculty shall be eligible to teach graduate courses (600 & 700 level), advise Master’s and Specialist level graduate students, chair Master’s and Specialist graduate student committees, serve on graduate student committees at any level, and be appointed to the Graduate Council.
+Master/Specialist Graduate Faculty Master/Specialist Graduate Faculty shall be eligible to teach graduate courses (500, 600 & 700 level), advise master- and specialist-level graduate students, chair master and specialist graduate student committees, serve on graduate student committees at any level, and be appointed to the Graduate Council.

-Temporary Graduate Faculty Temporary Graduate Faculty may teach at the 600 or 700 course level and may be appointed by the appropriate College Dean to serve as a committee member in cases where they have particular expertise.
+Temporary Graduate Faculty Temporary Graduate Faculty may teach at the 500, 600 or 700 course level and may be appointed by the appropriate college college dean to serve as a committee member in cases where they have particular expertise.

-Criteria for Appointment to the Graduate Faculty In order to be appointed to the Graduate Faculty, faculty members must provide evidence as follows:
+Criteria for Appointment to the Graduate Faculty In order to be appointed to the graduate faculty, faculty members must provide evidence as follows:

 Doctoral Graduate Faculty must provide evidence of achievement in areas 1, 2, 3, 6 and 7 below.

-Master’s/Specialist Graduate Faculty must provide evidence of achievement in at least three (3) of areas below, two (2) of which must be from areas 1-4 and one (1) of which must be from areas 5-7.
+Master/Specialist Graduate Faculty must provide evidence of achievement in at least three (3) of areas below, two (2) of which must be from areas 1-4 and one (1) of which must be from areas 5-7.

 Holding a terminal degree in one’s field (usually the doctorate).